Gepardec/tdd-training/4-mocking/README.md

 ## Mockito basics step-by-step

-In this example project [BookBusinessImpl](src\main\java\com\gepardec\tdd\BookBusinessImpl.java) is the class to be tested.
+In this example project [BookBusinessImpl](src/main/java/com/gepardec/tdd/BookBusinessImpl.java) is the class to be tested.
-It performs operations on book-titles that are retrieved through the [BookService-Interface](src\test\java\com\gepardec\tdd\workdir\BookService.java) which represents something we do not have control over like an external service.
+It performs operations on book-titles that are retrieved through the [BookService-Interface](src/test/java/com/gepardec/tdd/workdir/BookService.java) which represents something we do not have control over like an external service.

-In the [workdir package](src\test\java\com\gepardec\tdd\workdir) you already find all classes that you will need for completion of this exercise.
+In the [workdir package](src/test/java/com/gepardec/tdd/workdir) you already find all classes that you will need for completion of this exercise.

 **Step 1: Stubbing**

-Implement the already in [BookBusinessImplStubTest](src\test\java\com\gepardec\tdd\workdir\BookBusinessImplStubTest.java) present test, which should test
+Implement the already in [BookBusinessImplStubTest](src/test/java/com/gepardec/tdd/workdir/BookBusinessImplStubTest.java) present test, which should test
-`BookBusinessImpl.retrieveAllJavaBookTitles(...)` by using [BookServiceStub](src\test\java\com\gepardec\tdd\workdir\BookServiceStub.java) to control the data returned by the external service.
+`BookBusinessImpl.retrieveAllJavaBookTitles(...)` by using [BookServiceStub](src/test/java/com/gepardec/tdd/workdir/BookServiceStub.java) to control the data returned by the external service.

 **Step 2: Mockito**

-Now we tackle actually mocking the behaviour of our external service by using Mockito.
+Now we tackle actually mocking the behavior of our external service by using Mockito.
 To create the mock-object we use Mockitos `mock(...)` method.
-Once the object has been created we also have to specify the behaviour of it.
+Once the object has been created we also have to specify the behavior of it.
 To do so, your code should look something like:

 ```java
 Service service = mock(Service.class);
 when(service.call()).thenReturn(data);
 ```

-Again implement a test(this time in [BookBusinessImplMockitoTest](src\test\java\com\gepardec\tdd\workdir\BookBusinessImplMockitoTest.java)) on `BookBusinessImpl.retrieveAllJavaBookTitles(...)` this time by mocking the external service.
+Again implement a test (this time in [BookBusinessImplMockitoTest](src/test/java/com/gepardec/tdd/workdir/BookBusinessImplMockitoTest.java)) on `BookBusinessImpl.retrieveAllJavaBookTitles(...)` this time by mocking the external service.

 **Step 2: BDD**

-A popular testing practice that is closely related to TDD is Behaviour Driven Development or [BDD](https://www.tricentis.com/blog/bdd-behavior-driven-development/).
+A popular testing practice that is closely related to TDD is Behavior Driven Development or [BDD](https://www.tricentis.com/blog/bdd-behavior-driven-development/).
 It's key characteristic is a very descriptive way to write tests that can also act as a documentation of your code.
 It uses a Given-When-Then-Structure when writing tests, for example: